 Now that the weather has switched from 50°F and magical to icy and gray ’round these parts, hanging out inside and making delicious treats that warm up the house sounds like the best plan.
 Whether you’re making resolutions (I suggest the Taco Cleanse!) or forgoing the idea entirely, because a little indulgence now and then is healthy.
 Meet Maple Chocolate Cupcakes with Chocolate Covered Figs.

 I made all sorts of baked goods and candy over the holidays, but stopping to photograph everything instantly turns into work, even if I love the work I do!
-We all need some kind of break sometimes so instead of sharing that stuff, I’m moving right along to a new topic…Maple Chocolate Fig Cupcakes.
+We all need some kind of break sometimes so instead of sharing that stuff, I’m moving right along to those cupcakes.

 This cupcake is a little bit grown up with figs and maple syrup, but at the core, it’s a good chocolate cake with buttercream frosting and more chocolate.
 The base is a chocolate maple cupcake with a maple fig filling, then it’s topped with maple buttercream and a chocolate covered fig.

 “But Kelly, that’s a fuckton of maple syrup and maple syrup is expensive!”
 I know, right?
-You can replace half of the syrup in the filling and/or cake with brown sugar so you still get some maple flavor (supplement with maple extract for more flavor, and a couple teaspoons of water for moisture).
-But if you happen to have a giant stock of maple syrup, you can create the most maple-y maple flavor by using the full amount.
+You can replace half of the syrup in the filling and/or cake with brown sugar and as a result, you still get some maple flavor (supplement with maple extract for more flavor, and a couple teaspoons of water for moisture).
+But if you happen to have a giant stock of maple syrup, you can then create the most maple-y maple flavor by using the full amount.